damianbaar/re-define/README.md

 There is an option, to register result bundle as requirejs module.
 It presents one key feature of `redefine`, which is, all inner modules won't be accessible outside the bundle scope, as well as whole lib could live as a global and requirejs module.

 ## Getting Started
-Install the module: `npm install -g redefine`
+Install the module: `npm install -g reason`

 ## Under the hood
 * wrapped 'requirejs' (not sure if I will stick to that)